prasanth198307/HRApp/replit.md

 3. On approval: Balance deducted, transaction recorded, attendance marked as "leave"
 4. On rejection: Employee notified, no balance changes

+### Half-Day Leave Support
+- Employees can request half-day leave (AM or PM session)
+- Deducts 0.5 days from balance instead of full day
+- Visual indicator shows half-day requests in leave history

 ### Design Decisions
 - **No cross-year requests**: Leave requests cannot span multiple calendar years.
 Employees must submit separate requests for each year.
 - **Balance year alignment**: Balance deductions use the leave start date's year
 - **Missing balance validation**: Approval fails if no balance record exists for the requested year
+- **Numeric balance fields**: Leave balances use numeric type for fractional day support (0.5, 1.5, etc.)

+## Comp Off (Compensatory Off) Management

+### Overview
+Comp Off allows organizations to grant compensatory time off to employees for overtime work or work on holidays.

+### Comp Off Workflow
+1. Org Admin navigates to "Comp Off" page in sidebar
+2. Admin creates a grant specifying:
+   - Employee to receive the grant
+   - Number of days (supports half-days like 0.5)
+   - Work date (when the overtime/holiday work occurred)
+   - Reason for the grant
+3. Grant is saved as "pending" status
+4. Admin clicks "Apply" to add the grant to employee's COMP_OFF leave balance
+5. Employee can then use their COMP_OFF balance when requesting leave

+### API Endpoints
+- `GET /api/comp-off-grants` - List all grants for organization
+- `POST /api/comp-off-grants` - Create new grant
+- `POST /api/comp-off-grants/:id/apply` - Apply grant to employee balance

+### Time Entry Tracking (Infrastructure)
+- **time_entries** table for tracking employee check-in/check-out times
+- Can be used for calculating overtime for Comp Off grants
+- API endpoints: POST /api/time-entries (check-in/check-out)

 ### API Endpoints
 - `GET/POST/PATCH /api/leave-policies` - Org Admin: Manage leave policies